 Going on a sea voyage on your own boat, the fresh breeze ruffling your hair, and the blue stretching as far as the eye can see, is a dream for many.
 Owning a boat unlocks new territories and more ways to explore the world.
 For some, a boat is vital for increasing income.

 No matter the reason for getting a boat, a boat adds significant value to life and is worth the investment.
 Oftentimes, the investment can be quite big.
 When thinking of the boat’s value, it is rational to want to protect it in case something unwanted happens, and the easiest way to do that is through insurance.

 While some smaller boats with less powerful engines might be covered under homeowner’s insurance, even then it is usually not enough to provide coverage when leaving the coastline or beach.
 If you want to go farther out on the sea or purchase something bigger with more power, then you are going to need boat insurance.

-Boat insurance protects your boats and boat trailers when damage occurs, covers damage you may have caused to others, and insures the watercrafts against other unfortunate events, such as vandalism and theft.
-Boat insurance can be purchased from an insurance provider and a range of additional policies may be added to get an even more thorough coverage.
+Boat insurance protects your boats and boat trailers when damage occurs, covers damage you may have caused to others, and ensures the watercraft against other unfortunate events, such as vandalism and theft.
+Boat insurance can be purchased from an insurance provider and a range of additional policies may be added to get even more thorough coverage.

 Only a few states mandate boat insurance and only for a few types of boats or occasions.
 However, that does not mean that you should not get it – it is the opposite.
 Another thing to consider is that when you are financing a boat with a loan, you may be required to carry both comprehensive and collision coverage.
 In addition, if you want to rent out a dock space at a marina or harbor, you might be asked to provide proof of liability coverage.

 When purchasing boat insurance, you need to familiarize yourself with the policy’s terms.
-First, it is essential to consider which watercrafts and other boat-related properties can be included in the coverage.
+First, it is essential to consider which watercraft and other boat-related properties can be included in the coverage.